 Continue reading “Interview with Author Meg Wolfe: How Do You Write?”

 If you are an author, here are some tips for selling books on Amazon.
 There is no silver bullet for success.
 I can’t guarantee you will sell books if you follow my Ten Commandments.
 However, failure is almost surely guaranteed if you don’t have a successful plan.
 Keep in mind that it’s a tough world out there.
 It’s very difficult to sell books.

-These commandments are written in order of importance and production sequence: … more … “The Ten Commandments of Book Selling (Guest Post by Alex Zabala)”
+These commandments are written in order of importance and production sequence: Continue reading “The Ten Commandments of Book Selling (Guest Post by Alex Zabala)”